penumbra1/dev-connector/server/NOTES.md

 [JWT sub](https://tools.ietf.org/html/rfc7519#section-4.1.2) carries a user id from Mongo.

+## Passport
+...
+Is a mess if I want to report errors by field.

+__Local strategy__

+If any field is missing, the strategy callback doesn't execute at all.
+I have to check for missing credentials in req.body manually.
+If credentials are provided but don't match, the strategy runs as specified.
+In both cases, by default passport sends a 401 (and an ugly error) to the client, bypassing other middleware.

+To clean up error messages and pass them to next(), I wrap passport.authenticate in a closure with (req, res, next) and provide a custom callback.

+__JWT strategy__

+Unlike local strategy, if the token is missing, the callback runs with an error as the info parameter.
+If the token is invalid, the error is an JsonWebTokenError.
+If no token is provided, it's a plain Error.
+Again, I need a custom callback.

-JWT strategy: there is no need to query the DB for the user during verification.
+There is no need to query the DB for the user during verification.
 Token payload can be passed to other handlers that will query the DB if needed => better perf.
 Invalidate the token on ban/deletion instead of on re-checking the user in the DB on every request.

 # Error handling

 https://stackoverflow.com/questions/28793098
 https://wanago.io/2018/12/17/typescript-express-error-handling-validation/
 https://gist.github.com/zcaceres/2854ef613751563a3b506fabce4501fd

-__TODO__: error messages in JSON by fields.